tinythings/sysinspect/docs/modeldescr/entities.rst

               mem:
                 free: 10Mb

-Aall of these entities are describing something: a process, an ECU with its APIs, an application, a service, a collection of those entities and even just a physical wire.
-With this in mind, a network is an entity, but it is compound one, where one can "zoom in" and get to the smaller parts of it, those can be also compound entities, representing some part of a network etc.
+All of these entities describe something: a process, an ECU with its APIs, an application, a service, a collection of those entities, or even just a physical wire.
+With this in mind, a network is an entity, but it is a compound one, where one can "zoom in" to see its smaller parts, which can also be compound entities representing some part of the network, and so on.

 Facts
 ^^^^^

 Each entity **must** contain some facts about it.

 A section in key/value format contains a series of facts under the name ``facts``.
-Each *fact* consists of *claims*.
-A fact can have one or more claims.
-Fact has also states.
-States are essentially facts segregation by which constraints and actions selecting different parameters for the processing module.
+Each *fact* consists of *claims*, and a fact can have one or more claims.
+Facts also have states.
+States are essentially the segregation of facts, by which constraints and actions select different parameters for the processing module.

 Syntax: